 Mr. Gerrish is a frequent speaker on international trade issues.
 He also has been appointed by the chief judge of the U.S. Court of International Trade to serve as a member of the Court’s Rules Advisory Committee.
-Mr. Gerrish was selected for inclusion in The Best Lawyers in America 2013.
+Mr. Gerrish was selected for inclusion in The Best Lawyers in America 2013 and 2014.

 J.D., Duke University School of Law, 1994

 B.A., State University of New York, 1991